TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 4) Sufficiency of content.
 Notes should be in the trainee's own words.
 The trainee should strive to achieve condensation of the material clearly and concisely.

-c) Trainees shall qualify in the use of firearms as required by the Peace Officer Firearm Training Act [50 ILCS 710].
+c) Trainees shall successfully complete the firearm training course as required by the Peace Officer and Probation Officer Firearm Training Act [50 ILCS 710].

 d) An overall average of 70% must be achieved on all written examinations given during any course of training.
 Separate evaluation of any skill-oriented performance requirements shall be made by the Academy Director on a satisfactory/unsatisfactory basis.

-f) Each trainee who has not been awarded a certificate attesting to his successful completion of the Minimum Standards Basic Law Enforcement Training Course as prescribed by the Board within 6 months afterf his initial full-time employment must forfeit his position, or the employing agency must obtain a waiver from the Board extending the period for compliance.
+f) Each trainee who has not been awarded a certificate attesting to the trainee's successful completion of the Minimum Standards Basic Law Enforcement Training Course as prescribed by the Board within 6 months after the trainee's initial full-time employment must forfeit the trainee's position, or the employing agency must obtain a special extension waiver from the Board extending the period for compliance.
 Such waivers shall be issued only for good and justifiable reasons, and in no case shall extend more than 90 days beyond the initial 6 months.
-[50 ILCS 705/8.1(a)] Good and justifiable reasons for a waiver include, but are not limited to, unavailability of academy space for training, illness or disability, and the need for the trainee to serve his or her department during the initial 6 month period.
+[50 ILCS 705/8.1(a)] Good and justifiable reasons for a waiver include, but are not limited to, unavailability of academy space for training, illness or disability, and the need for the trainee to serve the trainee's department during the initial 6 month period.

 g) Each trainee shall bring such equipment as required by the Course Director.

-h) A trainee shall pass the State comprehensive examination to qualify as a permanent law enforcement or permanent correctional officer, except as is otherwise provided for in the Illinois Police Training Act.
+h) A trainee shall pass the State Comprehensive certification examination to qualify as a permanent law enforcement or permanent correctional officer, except as is otherwise provided for in the Illinois Police Training Act.

-1) The test shall be in writing.
+1) The test shall be in writing or conducted electronically.
 It shall be administered by the staff of the Board, or such other testing company or association expressly authorized by the Board.

-3) The content of the test for law enforcement officers may include, but not be limited to, material in the areas specified in Section 7(b) of the Act and subjects covered in the Peace Officer Firearm Training Act [50 ILCS 710].
+3) The content of the Comprehensive Examination for law enforcement officers may include, but not be limited to, material in the areas specified in Section 7(b) of the Illinois Police Training Act and subjects covered in the Peace Officer and Probation Officer Firearm Training Act [50 ILCS 710].

 4) The content of the test for correctional officers may include, but not be limited to, material in the areas specified in 20 Ill.
 Adm.
 Code 1750.202 and subjects covered in the Peace Officer Firearm Training Act.

-5) The Board shall at least biennially review the content of the exam and minimum passing score to ensure they are current and reliable.
+5) The Board shall at least biennially review the content of the Comprehensive Examination and minimum passing score to ensure they are current and reliable.